Ihor-Zaiets/live_odds_services/README.md

 some funny ideas from Intellij idea.

 After that I rather quickly was able to implement all code and pass all tests.

+### Implementing last feature

+Okay, I thought that I finished, but I forgot last thing.
+Get summary of matches.
+Again, lets start by making tests according to requirements.

+For now, I'm wondering, what is the best way to write this test.
+I can manually check positions of all matches in scoreboard, or I can write right sorting algorithm in test and then check for equality.
+I decided to write a sorting algorithm.

+So, i guess there is some mistake in exercise description, or it's just unclear in which order matches from first example is given.
+Because in first example I thought the most recent matches go from a to e.
+But in sorted example Uruguay - Italy go before Spain - Brazil.
+Anyway, I added my custom start date in test cases to be sure everything is correct.
+Results in debugger showed matches sorted from highest score to lowest and from most recent to most past.